nancyruya/R-projects/README.md

 # R-projects with Dr. Liu

-1. Partnership project with Dr. Coakley looking for associations between political partisanship, at the state level, and differences in measures of pediatric health and safety
+1. Partnership project with Dr. Coakley and his medical student Megan looking for associations between political partisanship, at the state level, and differences in measures of pediatric health and safety
 - State-Level Partisanship Strongly Correlates with Health Outcomes for US Children Partison outcome